ACFPL Scrapbook Collection

 IN-DEPTH INFORMATION ABOUT THE COLLECTION

 Scope and Content:

-This collection consists of eleven scrapbooks.
-The first set of scrapbooks – two books – contains newspaper clippings, invitations, pamphlets, flyers and other realia that chronicle the centennial celebration of the City of Atlantic City, the events leading up to the celebration and the celebration’s aftermath.
+This collection consists of 13 scrapbooks.
+The first set of scrapbooks – two books – contains newspaper clippings, invitations, pamphlets, flyers and other regalia that chronicle the centennial celebration of the City of Atlantic City, the events leading up to the celebration and the celebration’s aftermath.
 The first book in this set, housed in Box 1 of the collection, displays items from 1952 through 1954.
 The second book in this set, housed in Box 2, displays items from 1953 and 1954.

 Box 3 of the collection contains eight scrapbooks.
 Margaret Werth was the daughter of Nicholas Werth.
 She lived in Absecon Highlands and was a student at the Girls’ Vocational School in Atlantic City in the early 1930s.
 The Margaret Werth scrapbook details her life in the 1920s and 1930s, in particular her 1929 class trip to Washington D.C.
 Her scrapbook was found by Mr. Arthur Hartwell Jr. in Absecon Highlands and was copied by the library.
 The original scrapbook is held by Mr. Hartwell.